netsys-edinburgh/CoreKube/docs/Evaluation.md

 ## Verifying CoreKube's Scalability

 Now that CoreKube is running, we can verify its scalability properties by examining how many worker nodes Kubernetes has spun up in addition to the two that we started with.
+This auto-scaling property is explained in detail in Section 5.3 of our paper.

-SSH into the `masterck` (master node for the CoreKube cluster) and execute `kubectl get pods`.
+SSH into `masterck` (master node for the CoreKube cluster) and execute `kubectl get pods`.

 ```
 user@masterck:~$ kubectl get pods